chef/chef-web-docs/chef_master/source/windows.rst

 ``key``
    **Ruby Type:** String

    The path to the location in which a registry key is to be created or from which a registry key is to be deleted.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.
    The path must include the registry hive, which can be specified either as its full name or as the 3- or 4-letter abbreviation.
 For example, both ``HKLM\SECURITY`` and ``HKEY_LOCAL_MACHINE\SECURITY`` are both valid and equivalent.
 The following hives are valid: ``HKEY_LOCAL_MACHINE``, ``HKLM``, ``HKEY_CURRENT_CONFIG``, ``HKCC``, ``HKEY_CLASSES_ROOT``, ``HKCR``, ``HKEY_USERS``, ``HKU``, ``HKEY_CURRENT_USER``, and ``HKCU``.

 ``notifies``